Hippocampome-Org/gridcell_metrics/README.md

 ## Related article
 <br>Some additional details and analyses run with this software can be found in this article.
-<br>Rebecca, R. G., Ascoli, G. A., Sutton, N. M., & Dannenberg, H. (2023).
+<br>\[1\] R. G., R., Ascoli, G. A., Sutton, N. M., & Dannenberg, H. (2023).
 Spatial periodicity in grid cell firing is explained by a neural sequence code of 2D trajectories. bioRxiv. https://doi.org/10.1101/2023.05.30.542747

-## Requirement
+## Requirements
 <br>The DBSCAN clustering algorithm from MATLAB’s (mathworks.com) Statistics and Machine Learning Toolbox

-## Example Usage Instructions.
+## Example Usage Instructions
 <br>A user will need to supply either a rate map of grid cell firing in a 32x32 pixel matrix or an autocorrelogram in a 63x63 pixel matrix.
 The script ratemap2autocorr.m is supplied to convert a rate map matrix into an autocorrelogram matrix if that is wanted.
 The matrix should be stored in a .mat matlab file.
 In the matlab file, the matrix should be a matlab object named "heat_map" if it is a rate map and named "heat_map_ac" if it is an autocorrelogram.
 <br>
 <br>In gridcell_metrics.m, the user should enter the file path to their matrix file in the variable plot_filepath.
 Alternatively, a user can enter their matrix file path in the files heat_maps_list.mat or heat_maps_ac_list.mat if loading matrices from a list is preferred.
 The variable load_plot_from_file toggles loading a matrix from an individual file or from a list.